Candidates hold final day of campaigning ahead of presidential polls amid violence threat.

 The government’s appeal to the media not to cover violent incidents on election day was contained in a foreign ministry statement.

 “All domestic and international media agencies are requested to refrain from broadcasting any incident of violence during the election process,” it said.

 The statement said the move was necessary to “ensure the wide participation of the Afghan people”.

 The difficulty of ensuring security has been underscored by Wednesday’s bank attack in Kabul.

 Explosions and gunfire could be heard from the building, situated just a few hundreds metres from the presidential palace compound, a witness told the Reuters news agency.

 Al Jazeera’s in depth look at the presidential poll

-Eight people were killed in the attack, including a Nato soldier and two UN workers.
+Eight people were killed in the attack, including a Nato soldier and two UN workers, and 52 wounded.

 Aleem Siddique, a spokesman for the UN mission in Kabul, said that a UN vehicle had been caught up in the strike, but had not been the main target.